-A central goal of the lab is to better understand the community ecology of ants.
+A central goal of the lab is to better understand the community ecology of ants and termites.
 To accomplish this, we use experimental and comparative approaches to quantify a suite of variables including body size (biomass), colony size, species richness, abundance, and behavioral dominance to paint a detailed picture of local and regional ant faunae.
 This research recognizes the unique characteristics of eusocial insects that impact their ecology.

 Invasion events offer unique opportunities to quantify the importance of contemporary species interactions and habitat features in determining invasion success and, more broadly, in shaping community structure.
 This is because, typically, invasive species have no historical geographical overlap with native fauna or the environment they invade, and thus, no shared evolutionary history.